 Though there are many ways to take a precise temperature, I would recommend a digital thermometer because it measures the temperature in seconds and there's no need to wait for a dial or needle that moves back and forth.

-The most important reason to use a meat thermometer is for your food safety.
+The most important reason to use a meat thermometer is for your food safety since uncooked meat is dangerous.
 Every year, undercooked meat causes 77 million cases of foodborne disease in the Americas .

 Some of the most common pathogens found in undercooked and uncooked meat are E. coli from ground meat, Trichinosis from pork, Salmonella from poultry, and Scrapie from lamb and mutton.